 PHIL 001 Introductory Philosophy

 Students study the methods and ideas of philosophy.
 Students write argumentative papers on topics such as the scope and limits of knowledge, the nature of reality, the nature of self, ethics, science, religion, or political theory.
 (C-ID PHIL100)

-Ethics is an introduction to theories that answer questions such as "How ought I live?" and "What is best for me and others?"
-Students will analyze basic ethical theories such as utilitarianism, deontology and virtue ethics and apply these theories to moral problems such as abortion, animal rights, euthanasia, and pornography.
-(C-ID PHIL120)
+This course is an introduction to moral philosophy, exploring questions such as "What is a good life?", "What makes an action right or wrong?", and "Where does morality come from?"
+Students will analyze ethical theories such as utilitarianism, deontology and virtue ethics and apply these theories to moral problems such as abortion, animal rights, and euthanasia.

 PHIL 012 Comparative Religion

-Comparative Religion is an introduction to major religions such as Hinduism, Buddhism, Judaism, Christianity, and Islam.
-Students read both sacred texts and modern writings in the religion to compare ideas about ethics, life after death and the role of women.
+Comparative Religion is an introduction to the world’s major religions such as Hinduism, Buddhism, Judaism, Christianity, and Islam.
+Students read sacred texts and modern writings to explore both similarities and differences in each religion’s practices, central themes, and perspectives on such issues as morality, life after death, and the social roles of men and women.

 PHIL 020 Introductory Logic